dmitigr/pgfe/README.md

 [here](https://paypal.me/dmitigr).

-If you need a commercial support, or you need to develop a custom client-side or server-side software based on PostgreSQL, please contact us.
+If you need a commercial support, or you need to develop a custom client-side or server-side software based on PostgreSQL, please contact us by sending email to <dmitigr@gmail.com>.

 Pgfe is a free software.
 Enjoy using it!